rahulkarda/Web-Postman/README.md

 [Bootstrapbbo](https://getbootstrap.com/) is a free and open-source CSS framework directed at responsive, mobile-first front-end web development.

 ## Optimizations
-While improve this project, I would start by implementing the following features -
+While improving this project, I would start by implementing the following features -

    1. Adding more HTTP methods like PUT, PATCH, and DELETE
    2. Display success and error messages